priyanshu5603/mod_3/README.md

 License
 This contract is provided under the MIT License (SPDX-License-Identifier: MIT), which allows for the use, modification, and distribution of the code with certain restrictions.
 Users of this contract should review and comply with the terms of the MIT License.

-Please note that this is a simplified example of an ERC20-like token contract and may not include all features and security measures found in production-ready tokens.
-It is essential to thoroughly test and audit any smart contract before deploying it to the Ethereum mainnet or any other blockchain network.